CornellVetCARES Community Cat Spay/Neuter Clinic

 What can I do to prepare for my appointment?

 Along with the initial registration form, in order to bring your cat(s) in for care, you will need to fill out and submit 2 online surveys: (1) Cat Intake Form; and (2) Client COVID Screening Survey.
-Links and more detailed instructions will be sent to you after you register.
+Links and more detailed instructions will be sent to you after you register and your appointment is confirmed.

 For cats, please bring no bedding or towels in their carriers.
 If carriers/traps do arrive with any towels/blankets, they will be thrown out and not returned to you per COVID-19 precautions that are in place at Cornell University.